 School has never been so full of wonder . . . and magic . . . and unicorns!
 But then again, school has never been set on the enchanted Unicorn Island.
 Julie Sykes's 11-book series, UNICORN ACADEMY, will take youngsters, newly confident in reading, on some of the greatest school trips ever!

 Julie Sykes has written for children of all ages for many years.
-Her talents range from picture books to mass market series to stand-alone stories.
+Her talents range from picture books to mass-market series to stand-alone stories.
 She is a ghostwriter and a writer under her own name.
-Published by almost every UK publishing house, she has also enjoyed success in the US and been involved in many of the most successful mass-market series.
-Her latest endeavour, UNICORN ACADEMY, will be published by Nosy Crow in 2018.
-The first two books, SOPHIA & RAINBOW and SCARLETT & BLAZE, are out in February, followed by AVA & STAR in April.
+Published by almost every UK publishing house, she has also enjoyed success in the US and been involved in many of the UK’s most successful mass-market series.
+Her latest endeavour, UNICORN ACADEMY, is published by Nosy Crow.
+So far the series comprises of, SOPHIA & RAINBOW, SCARLETT & BLAZE, AVA & STAR with plenty more coming throughout 2018 and beyond.

 When and how did you start writing?

 When my best friend told me that my dream of becoming a published author wouldn’t happen unless I actually wrote something.
 It was a fair point!
 I wrote my first children’s novel, long- hand, in lunch breaks.
 It was awful and it took me ages to work out why.

 Can you remember the first book that made an impact on you?
 Who were your childhood storytelling heroes?